stephenh/stephenh.github.com/content/posts/2023-05-21-vulcan-looks-neat.markdown

 And the best part is that, while writes need to go through the `history` table (essentially like a CQRS stream of write events--albeit ordered by logical clocks), the rest of the app gets stock entity/database tables, like `authors`, `books`, etc. to do its reads from, and can be blithely unaware/decoupled from the complicated/offline sync part of the system.

-Coincidentally, the wrinkle of "send all writes through the `history` table" is something that [Joist](https://joist-orm.io/) could do very easily--instead of issuing `INSERT`s during `em.flush`, it could do the appropriate `writeHistory(...)` rows and then both the application's read business logic _and_ write business logic would be decoupled from the offline sync logic.
+Coincidentally, the wrinkle of "send all writes through the `history` table" is something that [Joist](https://joist-orm.io/) could do very easily--instead of issuing `INSERT`s directly to the `authors`, `books`, etc. tables during `em.flush`, it could do the appropriate `writeHistory('authors', 'title', ...)` operations and then both the application's read business logic _and_ write business logic would be decoupled from the offline sync logic.

 Granted, all of this so far is just me catching up to what James built three years ago. :-)